-Whistleblowing Policy – The Group encourages all of its employees, customers and other business partners to report any concerns related to any direct activities or the supply chains of the Group.
+- Whistleblowing Policy – The Group encourages all employees, customers and other business partners to report any concerns related to any direct activities or the supply chains of the Group.
 The Group’s whistleblowing procedure is designed to make it easy for employees to make disclosures without fear of retaliation.

 Due Diligence processes

-The Group is also a Living Wage employer.
+The Group is a Living Wage employer.
 As part of this commitment, the Group requires all current and potential suppliers (above the UK threshold) to pay employees the Living Wage rate.
-As part of the Group’s tender documentation organisations are also required to declare whether they pay employees the Living Wage, or whether they are prepared to work with First Ark to increase pay to the correct Living Wage levels.
+As part of the Group’s tender documentation organisations are also required to declare whether they pay employees the Living Wage, or whether they are prepared to work with the Group to increase pay to the correct Living Wage levels.